SvenGDK/Prospero-Explorer/README.md

 the built-in one otherwise, and every page carries a breadcrumb of where you are and a header that says what its buttons do.

-It exercises most of the SDK end to end, so it doubles as a way to check that a build of the toolchain works on real hardware.
+It exercises most of the SharpProspero SDK end to end, so it doubles as a way to check that a build of the toolchain works on real hardware.

 ## Building

-The result is always a module folder, never an installable file.
+The result is always a module folder, not an installable pkg file (for now).

 ```bash
 pwsh ./build.ps1